Kompong Cham

 This post is also available in: Italiano

-The capital of the province of the same name is located on the banks of the mighty Mekong River, northeast of the capital Phnom Penh.
+The province’s capital of the same name lies on the banks of the mighty Mekong River, northeast of Phnom Penh.

-Kompong Cham (or Kampong Cham), literally Port of the Cham, is a place overflowing with history: not only are there some buildings that testify to the French colonial period, but the Cham, Cambodia’s largest minority, of Muslim faith, live here.
+Kompong Cham (or Kampong Cham), literally Port of the Cham, is a place overflowing with history: not only are there a number of buildings testifying to the French colonial period, but the Cham, Cambodia’s largest minority, of Muslim faith, live here.

 The Cham